 Although Pa always seems to think success for his family is just around the corner, they face some terrible hardships.
 In anticipation of a bumper crop of wheat, Pa builds a real house for them.
 Then the grasshoppers arrive and destroy everything and Pa must go away to find work.
 There are terrible and no weather forecasts like we have now, so getting caught out in one is a real danger.

 For Laura, On The Banks of Plum Creek marks the first time she meets other children besides her siblings and the cousins she had back in Wisconsin.
 She and her older sister Mary are sent to school in a town four miles away and they must walk that every morning.
-Here Laura meets a rival which will plague her for quite some time, a girl named Nellie Oleson.
+Here Laura meets a rival that will plague her for quite some time, a girl named Nellie Oleson.
 Nellie comes from a storekeeper’s family and they are better off than Laura’s family when it comes to money.

 However, I don’t think there is any other family with a stronger bond than the Ingalls’.
 The hardships bring them closer together.
 Laura also writes a great deal more in this book about the spiritual health of the family as they attend church in the town and their faith is tested but doesn’t waver.